Regression-Games/RegressionBot/README.md

 const rg = new RGBot(bot);
 rg.setDebug(true);

-// announce in chat when Bot spawns bot.on('spawn', function() {
+// announce in chat when the Bot spawns bot.on('spawn', function() {
     rg.chat('Hello World');
 })